Which country is cheaper, the USA or Belgium?

 Taking a road trip through The USA is one of the most popular ways to see this part of the world.
 The concept of the great American road trip has been made famous by both television and travelers alike.
 With wide open spaces to explore and quality highways, anyone with a vehicle can head out to America's great destinations to visit the national parks, beaches, big cities, and mountains.
 Keep in mind that the distances between cities can be quite large, but road trippers can find plenty of small towns and interesting road-side attractions almost everywhere in the country.
 Several common road trip routes can be followed in the U.S. It's common for travelers to drive up or down the east coast or the west coast visiting major cities, national park areas, and the beautiful beaches.
 Another popular route is to visit the national parks in the southwest around Colorado, Utah, and southern California.
 Or, head from Chicago through the Dakotas and Montana towards Seattle.
 No matter what your destination, it's easy to rent a car or even a camper van and head out on the highway.

-Los Angeles: With its many amusement parks, including nearby Disneyland, and its countless family friendly parks and playgrounds, there is no shortage of things to do with kids around the city.
+Los Angeles: With its many amusement parks, including nearby Disneyland, and its countless family-friendly parks and playgrounds, there is no shortage of things to do with kids around the city.
+Favorite activities include the amusement parks, exploring Venice Beach, a trip to the California Science Center, and taking a Warner Brothers Studio Tour.

-Hilton Head: This area is a popular family-friendly beach destination with a number of summer events for the whole family, peaceful beaches, and family friendly restaurants throughout.
+Hilton Head: This area is a popular family-friendly beach destination with a number of summer events for the whole family, peaceful beaches, and family-friendly restaurants throughout.
+Older kids will enjoy cycling around the island's many bike trails or attending a popular tennis camp.

-The USA is a very popular place to visit for couples.
+The USA is a great country if you're traveling as a couple.
 Plenty of romantic destinations can be found at the beach, in the mountains, and in the big cities.
 New York, Charleston, New Orleans, San Francisco, Las Vegas, and Hawaii are just a few of the famous romantic destinations which attract couples.
 Honeymoon resorts can also be found in the Rockies or on the beaches.
 Or, if you're looking for an isolated cabin in the woods to escape the city, those are easy to find, too.

 Las Vegas: The city has become a mecca for weddings - whether impromptu or luxuriously planned out.
 With it's glamourous resorts and wide variety of entertainment options, couples can enjoy a fun-filled visit here.